KenKundert/sshconfig/README.rst

 Subclassing
 '''''''''''

-Subclassing is similar to guests, but it gives more control over how the attributes are set.
+Subclassing is an alternative to guests that gives more control over how the attributes are set.
 When you create a host that is a subclass of another host (the parent), the parent is configured to be the proxy and only the 'user' and 'identityFile' attributes are copied over from the parent, but these can be